TejasAvinashShetty/silvercloud/_posts/2023-05-31-antiX-printing.md

 - [How to Fix "Systemctl Command Not Found" Error in Linux](https://allthings.how/how-to-fix-systemctl-command-not-found-error-in-linux/)
 - [Installing Printers in Linux | CUPS, Printing, and Scanning - YouTube : Chris Titus](https://www.youtube.com/watch?v=En2DJAMpwmY&pp=ygUcaHAgcHJpbnRlciBub3Qgd29ya2luZyBsaW51eA%3D%3D)

-c headings as you wish but repeating the hash character, such as you see in the line `## File names` above.

 ## Basic formatting